 Dr. Sedgh has excellent credentials with years of advanced training under the world’s most renowned facial plastic surgeons.
 No matter how difficult your problem, he has the training, surgical skills, and meticulous approach needed to achieve excellent results.
 He is certified in facial plastic and reconstructive surgery and otolaryngology, head and neck surgery – training above and beyond what most plastic surgeons can offer.
 He has a deep understanding of facial aesthetics and merges the mastery of his craft with advanced surgical skills.
 He will perform revision rhinoplasty with the attention and perfectionism of a sculptor and can take your case to an exceptional result.

 You will need to sleep with your head elevated, and avoid bending over, lifting, or blowing your nose for three weeks.
 Gentle walks are the best exercise.
 The full results will be achieved over time but may require up to a year or longer, although your nose will be significantly improved in appearance far earlier.
+Contact us today to learn more, and schedule a consultation to receive arguably the best results after revision rhinoplasty.

 Comfort & Transparency From Start To Finish